MarcDrexler/3Commas.BulkEditor/README.md

 ## Features

 - Bots
-  - View all of your simple + multi 3Commas DCA bots
+  - View all of your DCA bots
   - Filtering, sorting, etc
-  - Bulk Edit
+  - Bulk Edit (simple bots only)
-  - Bulk Copy
+  - Bulk Copy (simple bots only)
-  - Bulk Delete
+  - Bulk Delete (simple bots only)
 - Deals
   - View all of your deals
   - Filtering, sorting, etc